-Developing technology in turn developed the railway, however it was also the introduction of newer, more cost effective technologies that led to the decline of the Railway as the main method of transportation.
+Developing technology in turn developed the railway, however it also led to the introduction of newer, more cost effective technologies that eventually resulted in the decline of the Railway as the main method of transportation.

 The influx of cars, trucks and buses on Britain’s roads soon made the railways a liability rather than a vital service in the eyes of the government, and all but the bare minimum of stations were closed.
 This is where the battle to preserve the East Lancashire Railway began.

 Under various names the East Lancashire Light Railway company and the East Lancashire Railway trust have worked diligently and for the most part voluntarily to keep a little piece of this bygone age alive.